 Develops advanced discourse grammar skills necessary for success in university course work.
-Focus is on functional grammatical concepts for academic writing and research.ENGL090C w/B- or higher or placement test
+Focus is on functional grammatical concepts for academic writing and research.

 400 Academic English Series

 400-level courses focus on specific competencies necessary for success at the graduate level.
 The minimum passing grade for all 400 series course is B-.